Carroll Housing Overview

-St. Charles Hall—referred to as “Charlies”—is the first building ever constructed on the Carroll campus and is home to 230 students.
+St. Charles Hall—referred to as “Charlies”—is the first building ever constructed on the Carroll campus and is home to nearly 200 students.
 With single-, double-, triple-, and quad-occupancy rooms available, Charlies easily boasts as much architectural character and historical intrigue as any building on campus.

 Borromeo Hall was originally built for students entering the priesthood, and has maintained its reputation as the residence hall for students who want a more quiet and peaceful setting.
 Known as “Borro,” it offers close proximity to classrooms, labs, and the dining hall.

 Built in 2003, Trinity Hall offers 51 four-person suites, with eight distinct layouts available.
-Each suite comes with living room furniture, as well as a fully equipped kitchen, a bathroom with separate vanities, and furnished bedrooms with a loft kit.
+Each suite comes with living room furniture, as well as a galley-style kitchen, a bathroom with separate vanities, and furnished bedrooms with a loft kit.

 Available to third-, fourth-, and fifth-year students, the Campus Apartments offer beautiful living accommodations with a more independent feel than our traditional residence halls.
 Each building has 18 unfurnished apartments, including 12 three-bedroom units and six two-bedroom units, all of which feature private bedrooms, a living room, kitchen, and bathroom.